A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 It spreads to about 15.7 to 23.6 inches (40 to 60 centimeters) and grows actively through USDA hardiness zones 9 to 11.

-The leaves have a marbled appearance and extend to about 7 to 10 inches (17.7 to 25.4 centimeters), depending on the plant’s care routine.
+The leaves are marbled and extend to about 7 to 10 inches (17.7 to 25.4 centimeters), depending on the plant’s care routine.

 Common Problems for Philodendron Paraiso Plant